daleao/sdv/WalkOfLife/README.md

 - **Lv10 - Agriculturist** - Crops grow 10% faster.
 Grow best-quality crops organically without fertilizer.
     - Allows harvesting iridium-qual)ity crops without any fertilizer.
 The chance is unchanged from vanilla, and is equal to half the chance of gold quality.
 Fertilizers will still massively increase that chance.
 - **Lv10 - Artisan** - All artisan machines work 10% faster.
 Machine output quality matches input ingredient quality.
     - Essentially implements [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) (QAP), but exclusively for Artisans.
-Since this would conflict with QAP, this mod also implements the remaining features of that mod (ex. mead cares about honey type), essentially replacing it entirely.
-As such, do **not** use QAP together with this mod, as it'll override this mod's changes and make the Artisan profession redundant.
-This mod's implementation also does **not** require the Producer Framework Mod.
+Also adds 5% chance to promote the output quality by one level.
 In multiplayer, the **bonus production speed applies only to machines crafted by the player with this profession, and only when that player uses the machine**.
 - **Lv5 - Rancher** - Befriend animals quicker.
     - Gain double mood and friendship points from petting.
 Newborn animals are born with some starting friendship between 0 and 200 (out of 1000 maximum), chosen at random.
 - **Lv10 - Breeder** - Animals incubate faster and breed more frequently.
 Increase value of animals at high friendship.